AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 ## `Delete Invitation`

 Delete an Invitation.
-Users who already have an Invitation email
+Users who already have an invitation email
-            will not be able to sign-up once the Invitation is deleted.
+            will not be able to sign-up once the invitation is deleted.

 ### Request